 Managing your to-do list is just one aspect of effective time management.
 Good time management also includes aspects like effective prioritisation, pushing back on unreasonable stakeholders and delegating effectively.

-If you want to learn more about these topics, check out my Effective Leadership Audiobook, which includes these topics and much more!
+If you want to learn more about managing your time effectively, check out my Time Management Toolkit, which includes these topics and much more!

 What are some of your tips for conquering your to-do list?
 Let me know in the comments below!